15 Landing page best practices to get more conversions

 7 – Optimize your page for every device

-This is really best practice for any website or landing page you create: make sure your page is optimized for mobile, desktop and tablet.
+This is really best practice for any website or landing page you create: make sure your page is optimized for mobile, desktop, and tablet use.

-We’ve all had this experience: you open a web page on your phone and you have to zoom in just to read some text.
-This is a bad user experience.
-People expect a page they can easily engage with.
+We’ve all had this experience: you open a web page on your phone, and you have to zoom in just to read some text.
+Poor mobile experiences like this turn potential customers away; most users browse and make decisions on the go.
+A responsive landing page with elements that adapt to different screens and devices is crucial.

-Check out how Dodo Art Online uses a mobile-responsive landing page to ensure visitors have a great experience on your site no matter the device they’re using.
+Check out how Dodo Art Online uses a mobile-responsive landing page to ensure visitors have a great experience on their site, no matter the device they’re using.

 desktop view